marvinroger/homie-server/README.md

 Homie
 =====

 An opiniated home automation system using MQTT.
+The project is actually in alpha.

 ## Features